 2. Get informed and know the basics:

-- MPV (the monkeypox virus) is not an STI.
+- MPOX (the monkeypox virus) is not an STI.
 It can be spread in fluid or pus from monkeypox sores and sometimes through prolonged exposure to respiratory droplets.

 - Transmission can occur during close physical contact – including sexual intimacy – or by exposure to bedding or towels used by a person with MPV.

-- MPV can make you sick, often with an earlier flu-like illness followed by the development of a rash or sores (pox).
+- MPOX can make you sick, often with an earlier flu-like illness followed by the development of a rash or sores (pox).

 - If you or any recent partners (from the past 21 days) have unusual sores or a rash or you suspect exposure, please stay home, avoid sex, and contact a healthcare provider.